bsagir61/LocaLint/README.md

 **Local-first QA for CSV/JSON localization files.**

-Localization files rarely fail loudly.

-They fail late.

-A missing `{count}` breaks a runtime string.
-A duplicate key overrides the right translation.
-A long translated label pushes a button out of shape.
-An untranslated line survives until someone finally sees it in a build.

 LocaLint is a local check for those quiet mistakes.

 It scans existing CSV/JSON localization files and reports release-risk issues before they reach a build.